-U.S. Rep. Jason Chaffetz (R-Utah) again introduced legislation in January that would eliminate the 501(c)(6) tax-exemptions for professional sports organizations with annual revenues of more than $10 million.
-The bill would have affected the NFL, National Hockey League and Professional Golf Association (PGA).
+U.S. Rep. Jason Chaffetz (R-Utah) again introduced legislation in January that would eliminate the 501(c)(6) tax exemptions for professional sports organizations with annual revenues of more than $10 million.
+The bill would have affected the NFL, National Hockey League (NHL), and Professional Golf Association (PGA).

 Chaffetz is chairman of the House Oversight and Government Reform Committee, which had requested information from a variety of sports leagues and had planned a hearing on their exempt status.